zai-tm/ProgressCLI95/README.md

 # ProgressCLI95

 Progressbar95 but in a terminal.
 What else did you expect?
-Made by BurningInfern0.
+Made by BurningInfern0 in Python.

+and then i rewrote it in js lol

+Basically, there are no features right now.
+(What did you expect?
+A full game 2 days in?)
+But, the game is playable!

 ~~*Now with save files!*~~

-Current Version: **0.2.2**

-**PLEASE NOTE: I have overlooked a few issues and some visual bugs are present, such as numbers being bold and a different color, and the green segment appearing at the same time as another segment.
-These issues will be fixed soon and 0.2.2a will be published.**

 ## Installation